 - What is the nature, direction, and strength of the relationship between the arts and economic and job growth?
 How has this relationship changed over time, and how does it differ by geography and industry? - How do place-based investments in the arts contribute to local and regional economic outcomes? - How do artists and arts organizations contribute measurably to innovation in the public and private sectors?
-What individual or organizational characteristics or behaviors can mediate these outcomes? - How do formal and informal places of arts education-and the competencies they cultivate-contribute to innovation in the public and private sectors? - In which industries, sectors, or geographic areas is it possible to measure economic outcomes from arts-led innovation, and how so? - How do the benefits and related outcomes of arts-based entrepreneurship and innovation compare with those achieved by non-arts approaches?

-• How does the presence of artists in the non-arts workforce influence the dynamics of the workplace and affect work products, including development of new technologies and other innovations?
+What individual or organizational characteristics or behaviors can mediate these outcomes? - In which industries, sectors, or geographic areas is it possible to measure economic outcomes from arts-driven innovation, and how so? - How do the benefits and related outcomes of arts-based entrepreneurship and innovation compare with those achieved by non-arts approaches? - How does the presence of artists in the non-arts workforce influence the dynamics of the workplace and affect work products, including development of new technologies and other innovations?

-Research Area #2 - The Arts' Role in Community Transformation and Healing
+Research Area #2 - The Arts' Role in Community Transformation and Healing collective action.

-Beyond seeking to understand and promote individual-level health outcomes associated with the arts, the NEA will encourage research proposals that examine the arts' contributions to community health and resilience, greater livability in neighborhoods, social cohesion, and collective action.
 For this topic area, the NEA will invite a range of study designs and methodologies, especially community participatory research approaches.

+Beyond seeking to understand and promote individual-level health outcomes associated with the arts, the NEA will encourage research proposals that examine the arts' contributions to community health and resilience, greater livability in neighborhoods, social cohesion, and